Skip to content

 Source Write-back

-The -apply-tags modifier instructs MethodAtlas to insert AI-generated @DisplayName and @Tag annotations directly into the scanned .java source files, instead of writing a CSV report.
+The -apply-tags modifier instructs MethodAtlas to insert AI-generated display names and tags directly into the scanned Java (.java) and C# (.cs) source files, instead of writing a CSV report.

 It can be combined with API AI enrichment or with the Manual AI workflow consume phase.